GyroSuperintelligence/BabyLM/docs/Guides.md

     **4. Data explosion (duplicate storage)**

-    We never store full tensor snapshots except at curriculum promotion.
+    We never store full tensor snapshots except at format promotion.
 All Epigenome changes are bit‑flip deltas and all Genome state is op‑pairs.
 Cycle compression and RLE collapse redundancy at pack boundaries.
 Compaction tasks can merge old packs for long‑term efficiency.

     **5. Overlapping functions (layer separation)**